All of the above. Some of them are already available on your blog posts when you create your WordPress blog.

 Make sure you share your blog posts on all your social media accounts.

-Participating in blog challenges are an excellent way to promote your blog.
+Participating in blog challenges is an excellent way to promote your blog.
 Plus, challenges can spark new ideas for posts and are a great way of putting you in touch with other bloggers and finding a new audience.

 What do you do to promote your blog for free?
 Have you tried any of the methods I’ve outlined in this post?
 What were the results?